-- By Members.
-The main decision making body is full Council of elected Members who are ultimately responsible for ensuring effective governance arrangements are in place in order for Council to achieve its goals and objectives.
+- the Members: The main decision making body is full Council of elected Members who are ultimately responsible for ensuring effective governance arrangements are in place in order for Council to achieve its goals and objectives.
 Council meets monthly in statutory meetings.
 Council has established sub-Committees of Council to consider in further detail its operations in line with specific areas of responsibility, as set out in the Constitution.
-These Committees of elected members are informed by Council officers. - By Officers.
-The Chief Executive ensures that all Council services and activities are delivered in accordance with the aims of the Councils Corporate Plan.
+These Committees of elected members are informed by Council officers. - the Senior Officers: The Chief Executive ensures that all Council services and activities are delivered in accordance with the aims of the Council's Corporate Plan.
 The Chief Executive is supported by a Senior Management Team who meet at least monthly to monitor strategic direction and good governance across the District.
-From January 2016, a meeting of the Corporate Management Team (Assistant Directors), chaired by the Deputy Chief Executives takes place monthly.
-Directors meet regularly with senior members of their Directorates to ensure that all staff are aware of Council's priorities and that risks are being appropriately managed. - By the Audit Committee.
-The Audit Committee provides an important source of assurance to those charged with governance about the Council's arrangements for managing risk, maintaining an effective control environment, and reporting on financial and other performance.
-The Audit Committee has an Independent Chairperson and met on five occassions during 2015/16. - By Internal Audit.
+During 2016-17 a meeting of the Corporate Management Team (Assistant Directors), chaired by a Director took place monthly.
+Directors meet regularly with senior members of their Directorates to ensure that all staff are aware of Council's priorities and that risks are being appropriately managed.
+Every quarter Assurance Statements are completed at both Assistant Director and Director level to give the Chief Executive assurance over the controls that are in place and also make the Chief Executive aware of any of the risk arising which may have a negative impact on the Council. - the Audit Committee: The Audit Committee provides an important source of assurance to those charged with governance about the Council's arrangements for managing risk, maintaining an effective control environment, and reporting on financial and other performance.
+The Audit Committee has an Independent Chairperson and met on five occasions during 2016/17. - By Internal Audit.
 The Internal Audit function is carried out by an independent firm in accordance with Public Sector Internal Audit Standards.
 It provides assurance and advisory service to assist Council achieve its objectives and improve the effectiveness of internal control, risk management and governance processes.
-Seven internal audit assignments were carried out in 2015/16.
+Seven internal audit assignments were carried out in 2016/17.

-Other:
+other:

-- By reviews of Health and Safety by professionally qualified officers, the Corporate Health and Safety Committee, and various Health and Safety sub committees established in 2016. - The NIAO provides an external audit opinion on the accounts and may comment on the Annual Governance Statement if they do not consider its contents to be consistent with their understanding. - We have been advised on the review of effectiveness of the governance framework by the Audit Committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.
+By reviews of Health and Safety by professionally qualified officers, the Corporate Health and Safety Committee, and various Health and Safety sub committees.

+The NIAO provides an external audit opinion on the accounts and may comment on the Annual Governance Statement if they do not consider its contents to be consistent with their understanding.

+We have been advised on the review of effectiveness of the governance framework by the Audit Committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.